kshedden/goclaims/README.md

 Suppose we are given a collection of large SAS files having a common set of variables (optionally, some variables may be absent from some of the files).
-The goal is to produce a directory layout containing all of the SAS file data like this:
+The goal is to produce a directory layout containing all the data obtained from the SAS files like this:

 ```
 Project